jonmon6691/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 The model did not need dropout layers in order to preform appropriately on the test track.
+And overfitting did not become a problem.

 #### 3. Model parameter tuning